alijavidani/SSL-GraphNNCLR/README.md

 1. **Pretraining and Graph Construction** - Create teacher and student graphs
 2. **Representation Refinement** - Refine node representations using the constructed graphs
 3. **Visualization** - Visualize the results and analyze the refined representations
+4. **Memory Consumption** – Analyze memory requirements for node and edge storage.

 ## Pretraining and Graph Construction
 To pretrain the model and construct teacher and student graphs, use the `main_graphnnclr.py` script: